raymonstah/raymonstah.github.io/content/posts/2016-04-02-recursion-with-python.md

 ---
 layout: post
 title: Recursion with Python
-date: '2016-04-02 21:01:28'
+date: "2016-04-02 21:01:28"
 tags:
   - python
   - programming
   - functional-programming
   - recursion
 ---

 ### What is Recursion?

->If you don't know recursion, read this sentence again.
+> If you don't know recursion, read this sentence again.

 1. How to Learn Recursion
 2. See Step 1